reallongnguyen/nestjs-vibe-coding/tasks/sprint-004-tasks.md

 - Add proper validation and error handling
 - Implement in the `user-follow` module
 - Follow RESTful API design principles
-- Use the Collection class from common/models for consistent pagination responses
+- Use the PagedResult class from common/models for consistent pagination responses
 - Use PaginationQueryDto for request parameters

 ### API Specification